kailash-manasarovar/statement/docs/timeline/2026/july.md

 #### Getting to know everyone

 - It's a group of about twenty students, and every one of them has something for me.
+- They've all obviously been through military training; they're tough and fit and strong, most have never done yoga before and can get into extremely advanced poses right off the bat.
+- Normally on a retreat like this, you would expect a few to quit early on, especially as the sessions during the day were pretty boring (without the psychological torture taken into account)... no-one quits.
+It's unprecedented.
 - In the next session, we have to pair up and find out about our partner.
 - Then, each person introduces their partner to the group.
 - As they go around, every student behaves in exactly the same way the students on the BAPA course at Middlesex did.
 They're all performing.